ioi-germany/cms/docs/Installation.rst

     # Only for compiling statements in Cyrillic languages with German task format
     sudo apt-get install texlive-lang-cyrillic

+    # Only for captcha in contest registration interface
+    sudo apt-get install libcairo2

 The above commands provide a very essential Pascal environment.
 Consider installing the following packages for additional units: `fp-units-base`, `fp-units-fcl`, `fp-units-misc`, `fp-units-math` and `fp-units-rtl`.

 Arch Linux